Old Bridge, Pontypridd

-The Old Bridge (Yr Hen Bont), which is now also known as the William Edwards Bridge or Pontypridd Bridge, was originally known as the New Bridge or Newbridge, is an arched single-span footbridge that spans the River Taff at Pontypridd in Wales.
+The Old Bridge (Yr Hen Bont), which is now also known as the William Edwards Bridge or Pontypridd Bridge, and which was originally known as the New Bridge or Newbridge, is an arched single-span footbridge that spans the River Taff at Pontypridd in Wales.
 The bridge was built by William Edwards and was completed in 1756.
 The bridge now has statutory protection as a scheduled ancient monument and is grade I listed.